ElviraMingazova/rand-IS/README.md

 # rand-IS

-Random dataset generation:
+Random dataset generation using RM0, RM1 and RM2:

-* clone the repository to your home directory
+* Clone the repository to your home directory

-* all the instructions are under doc/HowTo.md
+* Follow the instructions under doc/HowTo.md